Perform 100 plyometric push-ups without stopping while maintaining perfect form.

 Not all types of physical activity are suitable for everyone.
 Users take challenges and training advice at their own personal risk.

 Kudos on completion of 50 plyometric pushups.
 That was not easy.
 You can see now how they are very different than regular pushups, even though the positions are very similar.
 That’s the plyometric aspect at work there.
-There are many plyometric exercises that combine muscle workout ... more
+There are many plyometric exercises that combine muscle workout with s... more

 Kudos on completion of 50 plyometric pushups.
 That was not easy.
 You can see now how they are very different than regular pushups, even though the positions are very similar.
 That’s the plyometric aspect at work there.